Superadiabatic Multiphoton Landau-Zener-Stückelberg-Majorana Effect in a Transmon Qudit

-• The recently observed two-photon Landau-Zener-Stückelberg-Majorana (LZSM) effect in superconducting circuits 2025 Phys.
+• The recently observed two-photon Landau-Zener-Stückelberg-Majorana (LZSM) effect in superconducting circuits Phys.
 Rev. Lett.
-134 060602 provides a robust pathway for high-fidelity population transfer in qudit systems, but its adiabatic nature necessitates long operation times that are vulnerable to decoherence.
-Here, we present a practical acceleration scheme based on the superadiabatic (SUAD) framework that overcomes this fundamental limitation.
-Crucially, our approach is tailored to the multi-photon LZSM process.
-By constructing modified pulse envelopes for the existing drive field, without introducing any auxiliary counterdiabatic controls, we achieve accelerated high-fidelity state transfer from the ground state to the target excited state.
-For the two-photon case, our protocol reduces the operation time by over fourfold compared to the adiabatic reference while maintaining a fidelity of 0.998.
+134 060602 (2025) has provided a robust pathway for high-fidelity population transfer in qudit systems, but its adiabatic nature necessitates long operation times, which are vulnerable to decoherence.
+In this paper, we present a practical acceleration scheme based on a superadiabatic (SUAD) framework that overcomes these fundamental limitations.
+Our approach is tailored to a multiphoton LZSM process.
+By constructing modified pulse envelopes for the existing drive field without introducing auxiliary counterdiabatic controls, we achieve accelerated high-fidelity state transfer from the ground state to the target excited state.
+For the twophoton case, our protocol reduces the operation time by more than four times compared with the adiabatic reference, while maintaining a fidelity of 0.998.
 We further generalize this to the three-photon regime, demonstrating a speedup factor exceeding three.
-Our SUAD LZSM scheme exhibits superior resilience to decoherence, offering a ready-to-implement solution for fast and reliable control in multi-level quantum hardware.
+Our SUAD LZSM scheme exhibits superior resilience to decoherence, offering a ready-to-implement solution for the fast and reliable control of multilevel quantum hardware.

 • Article Text